Essential Nepal and India 2024-2025 Trip Notes

 While travelling to other nations as a foreigner, it is important to understand the traditions, cultures and religious beliefs of the populations and regions you visit.
 India is known for its vast diversity of religious beliefs in practices throughout the country, and is the home to four of the world’s major religions, Hinduism, Buddhism, Jainism, and Sikhism.
 While the majority of the population is Hindu, a considerable minority follows Islam.
 While your guide will be able to provide further knowledge about these throughout your tour, here are a few important notes to remember.

 It is common to remove your shoes as a sign or respect before entering a temple and indeed before entering into someone’s home.
-Temperatures can soar past 35 degrees celsius in India, but it’s not appropriate to walk around in skimpy clothing.
+Temperatures can soar past 35 degrees Celsius in India, but it’s not appropriate to walk around in skimpy clothing.
 Travel Talk strongly recommends all visitors dress respectfully while in India with shorts or skirts that cover past the knee and shirts or blouses which cover the shoulders and chest region.
 Try to appear friendly and be open to have authentic interactions with the locals, though it’s always smart to keep your valuables safe and covered while travelling.

-Solo Travellers
+Solo Travelers

 Rules to Follow